Magicka Templar PvP Build ESO – Devil’s Mercy

 Bugloss, Water Hyacinth, Lady’s Smock

-Class (all), DW (Ruffian + Twin Blade and Blunt) or 2H (Heavy Weapons, Follow Up, and Battle Rush), Destruction Staff (all but Tri Focus) or SnB (all), Light Armor (all), Heavy Armor (all but those requiring 5 pieces), Vampire (all if you choose this curse), Fighters Guild (Banish the Wicked), Mages Guild (all), Psijic Order (all but Deliberation if you are using these skills), Undaunted (all), Assault (all), Support (all but Magicka Aid), Racial (all), Alchemy (Medicinal Use)
+Class (all), 2H (Heavy Weapons, Follow Up, and Battle Rush), Destruction Staff (all but Tri Focus) or SnB (all), Light Armor (all but those requiring 5 pieces), Heavy Armor (all), Vampire (all if you choose this curse), Fighters Guild (Banish the Wicked), Mages Guild (all), Psijic Order (all but Deliberation if you are using these skills), Undaunted (all), Assault (all), Support (all but Magicka Aid), Racial (all), Alchemy (Medicinal Use)

-Magic Templar has an extremely powerful offense and an extremely powerful defense, the problem is that they don’t always overlap well and it is very easy to get trapped on the back bar healing.
-Should this happen, reset all of your buffs, pop Honor The Dead, and then cast Living Dark as soon as you’re able to get back on the front bar, this should give you a chance to push them on their heels and re-establish your offense.
-Devouring Swarm is an amazing help with this when facing several opponents.
+Magicka Templar has an extremely powerful offense and an extremely powerful defense, the problem is that they don’t always overlap well and it is very easy to get trapped on the back bar healing.
+Should this happen, reset all of your buffs, pop Honor The Dead, and then refresh Stated Fury or cast Living Dark as soon as you’re able to get back on the front bar, this should give you a chance to push them on their heels and re-establish your offense.
+Swarming Scion is an amazing help with this when facing several opponents.

 2/24/2020 – Build created.